megancindric/MachineLearningTutorial/README.md

     - Using Machine Learning algorithms, you will create a predictive model to predict real estate values based on past data
     - This process will involve creating **Decision Trees**, similar to binary search trees, which branch to predicted results (leaves, or additonal branches) based on past obeservations of data
     - The more factors we incorperate into our Decision Tree, the *deeper* that decision tree becomes, traversing more and more branches until it reaches it's predicted result!

+#### Any data sets used in this tutorial may be found [using this link](https://www.kaggle.com/datasets/dansbecker/melbourne-housing-snapshot) - to minimize size footprint, they are excluded from this repository